There

 the film follows the protagonists' step-by-step recovery of

-their long suppressed human dimension, we follow the emotionally
+their long suppressed human dimension, the volatile Sachi gradually

-heartwrenching scene, just after little Sachi has begun to call
+just after little Sachi has begun to call Yasuda 'grandfather,'

-Yasuda Grandfather and the latter realizes that their walk and
+and the latter realizes that their walk and privileged relationship

 If